christiangoran/crypto-tracker-frontend/README.md

 - **DRY Principle**: By exporting these functions, they can be imported and reused across multiple components, adhering to the "Don't Repeat Yourself" (DRY) principle.
 This approach significantly reduces code redundancy.
 - **Simplifies Maintenance**: This centralized formatting logic simplifies maintenance and updates, as changes to number formatting need to be made only in one place.

+### TradingView Widget Integration

+CryptoTracker integrates several TradingView Widgets to provide real-time market data and analysis tools.
+These widgets enhance the user experience by offering in-depth insights into cryptocurrency market trends and sentiments directly within the application.

+#### TradingViewNewsWidget

+- **Description**: Displays the latest news and updates related to cryptocurrencies, keeping users informed about market dynamics and significant events.

+#### TradingViewSentiment Widget

+- **Description**: Provides sentiment analysis of particular cryptocurrencies, such as Bitcoin (BTCUSD), allowing users to see market mood and make informed decisions.

+#### TradingViewTicker Widget

+- **Description**: Lists real-time price information for various cryptocurrencies, including Bitcoin, Ethereum, Solana, and more.

+#### TradingViewWidget (General)

+- **Description**: A chart widget that can be customized to display different types of market data based on user preferences.

 ## Project Goals

 ### Overall Objective